-If you have a home warranty through American Home Shield®, you know how convenient it is to have someone you can call for help when a covered appliance or home system breaks down.
+If you have an American Home Shield® home warranty, you know how convenient it is to have someone you can call for help when a covered appliance or home system breaks down.
 But, like many of our members, you probably have questions about what parts of your home are covered.
-For example, does an American Home Shield home warranty cover garage door repair or the cost of garage door spring replacement?
-What about garage door openers?
-Read on to find out.
+For example, does a home warranty cover garage door repair or garage door spring replacement?
+Does a home warranty cover the garage door opener itself?

-What's Covered by Your American Home Shield Home Warranty
+What's Covered by Your American Home Shield Home Warranty?

-Replacing or Repairing Your Garage Door
+Repairing or Replacing Your Garage Door

-The average cost to repair a garage door spring is around $180, but it can go as high as $350 if the technician has to take apart the bracketing system to get to the springs.
-At that point, you might be better off having your garage door springs replaced.
-Garage door spring replacement costs average at about $200 to $300, depending on factors such as the type of door, the type of garage door spring and labor costs where you live.
+The average garage door spring repair cost is around $180, but it can go as high as $350 if the contractor has to take apart the bracketing system to get to the springs.
+At that point, you may be better off having your garage door springs replaced.
+Garage door spring replacement costs average about $200 to $300, depending on factors like the type of door and garage door spring needed, as well as the labor costs where you live.